 The process begins in the breeding facilities.
 Males and females are kept in crowded sheds where workers manually extract semen from the males and artificially inseminate the females.
 These are some of the most miserable birds, as they must endure this crude practice repeatedly over a period of years.
 When their breeding capabilities decline, their exhausted bodies end up in a variety of low-quality processed foods.

 The young hatchlings are transported to larger facilities where they live the remaining portion of their brief lives.
-With up to 75,000 individuals crammed into a single shed, each turkey is given as little as 2.5 square feet of space (19″ x 19″).
-They struggle to move past each other as they walk through an ever-increasing layer of excrement.
+With thousands of individuals crammed into a single shed, they struggle to move past each other as they walk through an ever-increasing layer of excrement.
 Over time, their feet and breasts become ulcerated from the uric acid.
 The intense smell of ammonia combined with the sound of thousands of birds calling out simultaneously creates an extremely stressful environment.

 Over-crowded conditions also cause the turkeys to be unnaturally aggressive.
 Rather than make changes to the environment, painful alterations are made to the birds’ anatomy.
 To keep them from pecking at each other, half of the upper beak is cut off and the lower beak is blunted; no anesthetics are used.
 In the weeks after the painful de-beaking, the birds have to learn how to drink and eat with their deformed beak.